 - Once it has doubled, punch down the dough to get all the gases out.
 Then divide into two, shape into balls, and let them rest on the countertop, covered, another 10 minutes.

-- Place the baguettes on a baking sheet dusted with cornmeal, at least three inches apart.
+- Place the baguettes on a baking sheet dusted with cornmeal, at least three inches apart and seam side down.
 Dust them with some flour, cover loosely with a kitchen towel, and let them rise in a warm place for another hour.

 - Start preheating your oven to 425 degrees about half an hour before baking your bread.
 Place a pan in the bottom rack of the oven.